BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 Go left to enter the Sheridan General Shop.

-!shop("Sheridan General Shop", ["Poke Ball", "Great Ball", "Potion", "Super Potion", "Ice Heal", "Antidote", "GourmetTreat", "Super Repel", "Reverse Candy"])
+!shop("Sheridan General", ["Poke Ball", "Great Ball", "Potion", "Super Potion", "Ice Heal", "Antidote", "GourmetTreat", "Super Repel", "Reverse Candy"])

 Enter the shop on a weekday morning and you'll see Beth and her Miltank.
 Talk to her to get a free *Moomoo Milk* sample, then her shop will open.
 Berry Juice can be a pretty good hold item at this stage of the game!
 It is only open on Monday, Wednesday, Friday, and Sunday Mornings.

-!shop("Sheridan Village Drinks Shop", ["Berry Juice"])
+!shop("Sheridan Village Drinks", ["Berry Juice"])

 You can sneak around the back of the shop, if you do, talk to the shop owner from behind to get a *Super Potion*!
 A tile left and up from the backdoor on the outside is a hidden *Tiny Mushroom*.
 Up from here: